caioraphael1/Odin-Strict/README.md

 aprint :: proc(args: []any, sep := " ", allocator: mem.Allocator) -> string { }

 msg := aprint({1, 2, 3, 4}, allocator = my_allocator)
     // The procedure now *requires* an explicit allocator.
-If not complied, there will be a compile time error.
+If not complied, there will be a compile-time error.
 ```